TheFixerDevelopment/SkyblockPE/README.md

 # SkyBlockPE
-SkyBlock for BETA users only, also for spoons.
+SkyBlock for BETA users only, also, spoons aren't supported in this branch.

 ## We supoort the following languages: